 The obstacle for most projection ministry tools in the past was to simply suffer with PowerPoint or buggy software to serve your needs.
 Each team member in this type of system may format slides differently, leading to confusion and difficulty with uniformity.
 Today’s dilemma is the tension to purchase too much power in a professional program that may be way above the skill or learning curve of your church’s volunteers.
 I’m glad to see new tools that volunteers can learn and use as a team.
 Both of these issues no longer need to be barriers to building a functioning team.

 Here is one example.
 The presentation software Proclaim represents the best trend in church software—collaboration via the cloud!
 Imagine that several people—your pastor, worship leader, tech leader and operators—all working to prepare the Sunday presentation together?
 That meeting never happens in real life or real time.
 But what if it could happen?
 Proclaim offers a solution with cross-platform ease.
 And, if you already use other church cloud-based tools like Planning Center and CCLI’s Song Select, your work is yet even more efficient.
 Proclaim pulls song lyric data from the list of your set in Planning Center or from the CCLI’s Song Select service.
 Entering lyrics is forever outsourced to existing databases!
-Add to this how Proclaim has ready-made, cleanly designed templates that formats songs and you have a winner.
+Add to this how Proclaim has a ready-made, cleanly designed templates that formats songs and you have a winner.

 But, is it just about the tools?
 The typical model of a single person who can prepare and run your slides position in the church should quickly fade with the new tools.
 However, what seems to block many from implementing any worthy church cloud-based tool is not the functionality or even the cost.
 Having control means I can see the predictable.
 What is difficult for that staff or volunteer is the knowledge that they are the sole individual delivering the goods—be it projection or other positions in your tech booth.
 A one-person system stunts growth and is bound to crash.
 One single point of failure is never a safe and reliable system, right?
 To successfully embrace crowdsourcing, cloud-based tools, a new way of thinking may need to be acquired.